Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 } UpdateValue;
 ~~~

-The `value` field contains the new value of the label.
+The `value` field contains the new value associated with the label.

 In the event that third-party management is used, the `prefix` field contains a
 signature from the service operator, using the public key from